JSJ decomposition for handlebody-knots: Handlebody-knot symmetries

 \begin{theorem} If $A\subset\ComplHK$ is the unique type $2$-$2$ annulus, then $\pSym\HK\simeq\{1\}$ and $\Sym\HK<\Z_2$.
 If in addition $\ComplHK$ admits an annulus $A'$ of another type, then $\Sym\HK\simeq \pSym\HK\simeq\{1\}$. \end{theorem} \begin{proof} As in the previous case, the uniqueness of $A$ gives us the homomorphism

-The first assertion follows from the injectivity of $\Phi$ because a homeomorphism $f\in\pAut{\sphere,\HK,\rnbhd A}$ can neither swap $A_+, A_-$ or swap $\rnbhd{l},\rnbhd{l_A}$ by the definition of a type $2$-$2$ annulus.
+The first assertion follows once we show the injectivity of $\Phi$ because, given any $f\in\pAut{\sphere,\HK,\rnbhd A}$, it can neither swap $A_+, A_-$ nor swap $\rnbhd{l},\rnbhd{l_A}$ by the definition of a type $2$-$2$ annulus.
 On the other hand, The second assertion can be derived from the first as follows: by Theorem \ref{teo:classification_char_diagram_type_two}, $A'$ is the unique type $3$-$2$ annulus in $\ComplHK$.
 Let $W\subset \ComplHK$ be the solid torus cut off by $A'$.
 Then by the essentiality of $A$, $H_1(A)\rightarrow H_1(W)$ is non-trivial and not an isomorphism.
 On the other hand, by Lemma \ref{lm:NA_preserving_homo}, there is a homomorphism

 Now, if $\Sym\HK$ is non-trivial, then by the first assertion, $\MCG{W,A}$ contains a mapping class represented by an orientation-reversing homeomorphism, contradicting Lemma \ref{lm:one_annulus_MCG}.